eu-cdse/documentation/APIs/openEO/federation/backends/index.md

 ## Benefits of joining the federation

-This federated concept provides a unique opportunity for smaller organizations to join strengths, allowing to build an offer that matches or even exceeds capabilities of well-known large scale cloud providers.
-This is a key element for long term sustainability of participants.
-There are however also short term benefits:
+The federation provides a unique opportunity for smaller organizations to join strengths, allowing them to build an offering that matches or even exceeds capabilities of well-known large scale cloud providers.
+This collaboration is a key element for the long term sustainability of participants.
+The short-term benefits of joining the federation include:

-1. **Increased visibility**: the federation is a single endpoint for users to access multiple services, increasing the visibility of your service.
+1. **Increased visibility**: the federation serves a single endpoint for users to access multiple services, increasing the visibility of your service.
 2. **Increased user base**: users of the federation can access your service without the need to register, increasing the potential user base.
-3. **Joint outreach**: outreach and promotion activities are performed together with other members of the federation, significantly reducing effort to attract new users.
+3. **Joint outreach**: outreach and promotion activities are performed together with other members of the federation, significantly reducing the effort to attract new users.
 4. **Shared account management**: credit usage is tracked in a central manner, commercial usage is compensated in an efficient manner.

 ## How to join the federation

-1. Perform a basic check if you believe to be compliant with the above requirements.
-Determine the collections you believe to be eligible.
+1. Assess if your system is compliant with the above requirements and identify the eligible collections.
-2. Contact the federation via CDSE support, showing your interest and detailing your offering.
+2. Contact the federation through [our support team](https://helpcenter.dataspace.copernicus.eu/hc/en-gb), showing your interest and detailing your offering.
-3. Integrate the CDSE identity provider: you will need to accept CDSE users on your openEO service.
+3. Integrate the CDSE identity provider as your openEO service will need to accept CDSE users.
-4. Integrate with the accounting component: report usage by CDSE users via a JSON HTTP API.
-API details will be provided upon request.
+4. Integrate with the accounting component by reporting the usage of CDSE users through a JSON HTTP API.
+The API details will be provided upon request.

-Finally, an agreement will need to be put in place to ensure that the service provider agrees with the federation contract and SLA.
+Finally, an official agreement will need to be established confirming that the service provider agrees with the federation contract and SLA.

 ## Providing user support

-The forum of the Copernicus Dataspace ecosystem is considered the main support channel for users, and for service providers to post news about updates or service events.
+The Copernicus Data Space Ecosystem [forum](https://forum.dataspace.copernicus.eu/) is considered the main support channel for users and service providers to post updates or service events.
-Service providers are requested to provide an email address, to which support questions arriving at the CDSE support center can be forwarded.
+Service providers are also requested to provide an email address, to which support questions from users can be forwarded.

 ## Credit reporting

-As specified, service providers will log credit usage in the central accounting service, allowing to be compensated for incurred usage.
+As specified, service providers need to log the resource usage in the federation's central accounting service.
+This will allow them to be compensated for incurred usage.
 The value of a credit is fixed, and service providers are free to choose the resources they log.
-Typical examples include memory and cpu hours, but it can also be determined based on a more complex logic, like amount of input data or specific processes that are used.
-Service providers are requested to document this.
+Typical examples include memory and cpu hours, but it can also be based on a more complex logic, such as amount of input data or specific processes that are used.
+To ensure full transparency, service providers are requested to document this logic.